 “Sally isn’t coming.”

-The woman ignored her own whispered words and knelt next to me on the dirt and began pulling weeds.
-I found myself pointing out this weed or that she should grab, but mostly we sat and dug in the dirt in silence.
+The woman ignored her own whispered words and knelt next to me in the dirt and began pulling weeds.
+I found myself pointing out this weed or that she should grab, but mostly we sat and dug the dirt in silence.

-The feeling was companionable, and I couldn’t help but remember a young girl in a spring dress covered in dirt digging with a little shovel.
-There was industry there in the girl’s each push into the ground and the growing pile of earth besides her.
-The girl would accomplish nothing but a hole in the ground if I ignored her, but she’d learn nothing that way.
+The feeling was companionable, and I couldn’t help but remember a young girl in a spring dress covered in mud digging with a little shovel.
+There was industry there in the girl’s every push into the ground and the growing pile of earth beside her.
+The girl would accomplish nothing but a hole in the ground if I ignored her.
+It would make her happy, but she’d learn nothing that way.
 So after my strawberries were cleaned up I handed her some seeds.